ev3dev-lang-java/ev3dev-lang-java/README.md

 Incubator projects:

-- [OpenJDK for EV3]()https://github.com/ev3dev-lang-java/openjdk-ev3): A custom OpenJDK JRE build for EV3
+- [OpenJDK for EV3](https://github.com/ev3dev-lang-java/openjdk-ev3): A custom OpenJDK JRE build for EV3
 - [Usb Devices](https://github.com/ev3dev-lang-java/usb-devices): A library to use Arduino, Grove Sensors, GPS, IMU, LIDAR, and more devices...
 - [ROS](https://github.com/ev3dev-lang-java/ros): A library to publish Sensor data to ROS for SLAM purposes

 **Advantages of the usage of this project?**

-Basically, with this library you can develop educational robots with Java for multiple bricks:
+Using this library you can develop educational robots with Java for multiple Bricks:

 - EV3 Brick
 - BrickPi+
 - BrickPi 3
 - PiStorms

-Using the same objects, it is possible to deploy the software for robots on EV3 Brick, Raspberry Pi 3 with BrickPi & PiStorms.
+Using the same objects, it is possible to deploy the software for robots on EV3 Brick, Raspberry Pi 3 with BrickPi 3 & PiStorms.

 If you analyze the hardware, any EV3 Brick uses a `SoC: Sitara Processor AM1808` (from year 2010) to manage Sensors & Actuators but now with the usage of a BrickPi/PiStorms unit, it is possible to use the power of a Raspberry Pi 3 increasing the